-Overcoming objections is an essential part of the sales process, but it seems one that people I speak to either neglect or are fearful of.
-Really it can be very easy to counter objections, but before we get into that, I should describe what I mean by objections and what I mean by overcoming.
+Overcoming sales objections is an essential part of the sales process, but it seems a topic that people I speak to either neglect or are fearful of.

 So how do you overcome objections?
-When publishing content we have a brilliant solution built in to our practices; we inform the customer.
+When publishing content we have a brilliant solution built right into our practices; we inform the customer.

 Overcome Sales Objections Before They Are Raised